 Sources and Transients from the Simons Observatory - Dave Clements

-The Simons Observatory, in addition to producing new results on the cosmic microwave background, will also produce a millimetre wave survey over 40% of the sky reaching sensitivity levels never before seen.
-This represents a huge new resource for mm astronomy and will find, among other types of source, high redshift DSFGs, lensed DSFGs, groups and clusters of DSFGs, as well as cool and polarized dust in local galaxies.
-Perhaps the most interesting aspect of this survey is the ability to detect transient mm sources, including gamma ray bursts, tidal disruption events, supernovae, accreting protostars and flaring stars, as well as other poorly understood phenomena.
-This project involves working with the SO sources and transients data as it arrives, conducting followup observations of both sources and transients, and comparing these results to relevant models so as to understand the various phenomena better.
+The Simons Observatory (SO) is the latest and best cosmic microwave background experiment so far, and is currently operating in Chile.
+In addition to producing new results on the cosmic microwave background, it will also produce a millimetre wave survey over >40% of the sky reaching sensitivity levels never before seen.
+This represents a huge new resource for mm astronomy and will find, among other types of source, high redshift dusty star forming galaxies (DSFGs), lensed DSFGs, groups and clusters of DSFGs, as well as cool and polarized dust in local galaxies.
+Perhaps the most interesting aspect of this survey is its ability to detect transient mm sources, including gamma ray bursts, tidal disruption events, supernovae, accreting protostars and flaring stars, as well as other poorly understood phenomena.
+This project will involve working with the SO sources and transients data as it arrives, conducting followup observations of both sources and transients, and comparing these results to relevant models so to understand the various phenomena better, from nearby flaring stars, to accreting AGN, to dusty galaxies across the universe.
 This work will be undertaken as part of the SO and SO:UK projects.

 Past Projects